Fumi8/Fumi8/README.md

 - 👋 Hi, I’m @Fumi8
 - 👀 I’m interested in front-end
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ..... maybe not yet.
-Cause I don’t have enough skil. hopefully sooooooon!
+Cause don’t have enough skil. hopefully sooooooon!
 - 📫 How to reach me ...

 <!---